jenkins-x/jx-docs/content/en/v3/admin/guides/jenkins/getting-started.md

 Make sure you have got the [jx 3.x binary](/v3/guides/jx3/) and you have installed [version 3](/v3/admin/platform/) before proceeding.

-## Adding Jenkins Servers into Jenkins X
+## Adding Jenkins Servers into JayeX

-You can use Jenkins X to install one or more Jenkins servers by running the following command in a git clone of your dev cluster git repository:
+You can use JayeX to install one or more Jenkins servers by running the following command in a git clone of your dev cluster git repository:

 ```bash
 jx gitops jenkins add --name myjenkins